finbourne/finbourne-identity-sdk-python/sdk/docs/AuthenticationApi.md

 # **invalidate_support_access**
 > List[SupportAccessResponse] invalidate_support_access()

-[EARLY ACCESS] InvalidateSupportAccess: Revoke any FINBOURNE support access to your account
+InvalidateSupportAccess: Revoke any FINBOURNE support access to your account

 This will result in a loss of access to your data for all FINBOURNE support agents